vikascjadhav/training/redhat/README.md

 ## 3. Container Orchestration Platforms
 Container orchestration automates the deployment, management, scaling, and networking of containers

-- why we need them?
+##### why we need them?
-- limitations of Container technology
+- limitations of Container technology to manage containers at scale

 ##### Kubernetes (k8s)
 ##### Redhat OpenShift Container Platform